BHUVI7823/FUTURE_ML_01/README.markdown

 ## Requirements
 - A modern web browser to view the dashboard.
 - Access to the underlying sales data and forecasting API.

-## Contact
-For any issues or suggestions, please contact the development team.